mohsenasadi501/DataStructureAlgorithm/README.md

 #### Depth & Height:

-Depth property is the number of edges from root to the target node and height property is the opposite of depth, height of leaf in tree is equal to zero.
+The Depth property of a Tree is the number of edges from the root to the target node and the height property is the opposite of depth, the height of the leaf in a tree is equal to zero.

 We have two ways to calculate height: